RedPitaya/Documentation/appsFeatures/examples/dig-exm1.rst

     %% Define Red Pitaya as TCP/IP object

-    IP= '192.168.178.56';           % Input IP of your Red Pitaya... port = 5000;
+    IP = '192.168.178.56';              % Input IP of your Red Pitaya... port = 5000;
-    RP = tcpclient(IP, port);       % Define Red Pitaya as an TCP client object % tcpclientObj
+    RP = tcpclient(IP, port);           % Define Red Pitaya as an TCP client object

     %% Open connection with your Red Pitaya